-If you find that scenery or properties beyond what is allowed under current rules is required, the director shall postmark or deliver to the League on or before 45 days prior to your contest the following items:
+If you find that scenery or properties beyond what is allowed under current rules is required, the director shall postmark or deliver to the League on or before December 21 the following items:

-- 1. UIL Junior High One-Act Play/Set Approval Form (Found under "Resources and Forms" and "Junior High One-Act Play" on the Theatre website.) - 2.
+- 1. UIL One-Act Play/Set Approval Request Form (Found under "Resources and Forms" on the Theatre website.) - 2.
 The play script which clearly indicates the play title, author and exact scenes from or adaptation of the play.
 No script is required if the play is on the approved lists. - 3.
 A written justification for the additions to the basic set.
 Make sure you include references to pages in the script that are relevant to the request. - 4.
 For scenic items: On 8-1/2" x 11" paper: - A scale drawing of the complete ground plan of the proposed set. - A scale drawing of each proposed addition to the basic set. - A full description of all materials to be used in construction of each proposed addition to the basic set. - A full description and justification of the intended use of each proposed addition to the basic set. - 5.
 For restricted properties: On 8-1/2" x 11" paper: - A full description of each proposed item. - A full description and justification of the intended use of each proposed item. - 6.
 A \$30 evaluation fee payable to "UT-Austin-UIL."